Home Web Development PrimeFaces Cookbook

 How it works...

-When the page is requested, the p:spinner component is rendered with the SpinnerRenderer class implemented by the PrimeFaces library.
-Since the spinner component is an input component, the request-processing life cycle will get executed when the user inputs data and performs a post back on the page.
+When the page is requested, the p:spinner component is rendered with the renderer implemented by the PrimeFaces library.
+Since the spinner component is a UI input component, the request-processing lifecycle will get executed when the user inputs data and performs a post back on the page.

 Note

-For the first page, we also needed to provide the contentType parameter for f:view since WebKit-based browsers, such as Google Chrome and Safari, request for the content type application/xhtml+xml by default.
+For the first page, we also needed to provide the contentType parameter for f:view, since the WebKit-based browsers, such as Google Chrome and Apple Safari, request the content type application/xhtml+xml by default.
 This would overcome unexpected layout and styling issues that might occur.

 There's more...

-PrimeFaces only requires a Java 5+ runtime and a JSF 2.x implementation as mandatory dependencies.
+PrimeFaces only requires Java 5+ runtime and a JSF 2.x implementation as mandatory dependencies.
 There are some optional libraries for certain features.
-All of these are listed in this table:

 Dependency